Oneo64/The-Mirk-of-Agmundr/Characters/Agmundr.md

 Agmundr was extremely playful yet cruel, having no regard for any traditions it used to have.
 Like many draugr, it was extremely and violently protective of its valuables.

 ### Example dialogue
-- "Hefirðu borið koppinn minn, nú skal þú deyja."
+- "Hefirðu borit koppinn minn, nú skal þú deyja."

 ## Abilities
 Unless disturbed, Agmundr would sit inside its burial mound with absolute stillness.
 If someone touched anything inside, it would awaken and rise from its burial spot.